TRUE TALK

 Saison 2 : True talk, Life after.

-As part of weekly discussion groups dedicated to the theme of “life after the street”, the members of the Mist record podcasts themselves for other victims in Europe.
 What are the challenges of this new life?
-How to overcome them?
-How to talk about it, break taboos and promote support for each other in this new battle?
+How do you overcome them?
+How do you talk about them, break taboos and encourage support for each other in this new battle?

 Episode 1